mc12-0/2026_D.melanogaster_Stress_Resistance_Experiment/Dataset/README.md

     1. `FADS.csv`: Fertility after Adult Desiccation Stress
     2. `FASS.csv`: Fertility after Adult Starvation Stress

-## Common variables across all flies
+## Common variables across all files
 1. `Karyotype`: The chromosomal inversion group of the tested flies (e.g., *STD*, *3RP*, *2Lt*, *3RK*, and their corresponding heterozygotes like *3RP_HET_1*). *STD* serves as the standard control group.

 2. `Vial_rep._nr.`: The replicate number for the given karyotype.